-Mark Preece is Principal Tuba and Librarian with the Regina Symphony Orchestra.
-He has a MMus and a BMus in tuba performance, and has studied with renowned tubists including Roger Bobo, Patrick Sheridan, Sam Pilafian, and John Griffiths.
+Mark Preece is Principal Tuba of the Regina Symphony Orchestra.
+His teachers include Roger Bobo, Patrick Sheridan, Sam Pilafian, John Griffiths and Jane Maness.

-As an orchestral musician, Mark has performed with the Edmonton Symphony Orchestra, The Alberta Philharmonic and the Metamorphosis Symphony.
-His performances have taken him to the United States, France, Germany, Belgium, The Netherlands, and Japan.
+As an orchestral musician, he has performed with the Edmonton Symphony Orchestra, the Alberta Philharmonic Orchestra, and the Metamorphosis Symphony.
+His career has lead him to performances in the United States, France, Germany, Belgium, The Netherlands, and Japan.

 Mark uses Sellmansberger mouthpieces.